 COS began as a subdivision of a local high school in 1926 and moved to a college campus in 1939.
 Originally, the school focused solely on helping its students prepare for four-year institutions.
 Following the Great Depression, the school expanded its mission to include classes and programs for ‘terminal’ students who hoped to enter the workforce directly after graduation.

-In the latter half of the 20th century, a push for community engagement led the College to reach out in more ways than ever, through arts development, interactive community education, service activities, and more.
-From its original narrow focus, COS developed into a multifaceted education hub for the residents of the community college district, a mission which is secondary to its transfer and vocational goals, but still fundamental in the College’s functions.
+In the latter half of the 20th century, a push for community engagement led the college to reach out in more ways than ever, through arts development, interactive community education, service activities, and more.
+From its original narrow focus, it developed into a multifaceted education hub for the residents of the community college district, a mission which is secondary to its transfer and vocational goals, but still fundamental in the college’s functions.

 Academics

-Today, COS has a campus in Visalia, CA, and an education center in Hanford, CA. It offers courses spanning 11 academic initiatives in topics ranging from language arts to industry and technology.
+Today, the college has a campus in Visalia, CA, and an education center in Hanford, CA. It offers courses spanning 11 academic initiatives in topics ranging from language arts to industry and technology.

 Through the Science Division, you can earn an associate’s degree in biology, chemistry, or mathematics.
 The Social Sciences Division offers more than ten different degree opportunities, including associate’s degrees in geography, history, philosophy, and economics.